gdhorne/data-scientists-toolbox/README.md

 # data-scientists-toolbox

-Create a Docker container for RStudio Server from scratch or by fetching the pre-built image from the [Docker](https://www.docker.com) website.
+Create a Docker container for RStudio Server from scratch using the associated GitHub [repository](https://github.com/gdhorne/data-scientists-toolbox) or by fetching the pre-built [image]() from the Docker website.

 ## Create a container from a Pre-built Image